 Why Use our Will Writing Services?

-We operate under a self-regulatory regime for Estate Planners & Will Writers, work to a professional charter and hold professional indemnity insurance cover so that members of the public can use our Will Writing services with confidence.
+We operate under a self-regulatory regime for Estate Planners & Will Writers.
+We work to a professional charter and hold professional indemnity insurance cover.
+Ensuring that members of the public can use our Will Writing services with confidence.

 Things you may not have known about Wills

 - Latest statistics indicate a quarter of people in the UK die without making a Will (die intestate).

 - If you have young children, without a Will in place to nominate your chosen Guardians.
 Your children may not be looked after by the person you want.

-- If you die without a Will, you die intestate and the law says who receives the proceeds of your estate.
+- If you die without a Will, you die intestate and the law says who gets the proceeds of your estate.

 - Unless written in anticipation of marriage.
 Getting married automatically revokes a previously made Will leaving it invalid.

 Visit our frequently asked questions page for more information and about Wills and Estate Planning.

-You should review your Will every 5 years and after any major change in your life, for example, getting separated, married, divorced, having a child, moving house or if the executor or guardian named in your Will dies.
+You should review your Will every 5 years and after any major change in your life.
+Such as getting married, separated, divorced, having a child, moving house.
+Or if the executor or guardian named in your Will dies.